 The IALA VTS Manual [1] gives a useful overview of VTS.
 Detailed advice on VTS is provided through a series of IALA recommendations and guidelines.

 IALA Standards apply to VTSs in international, territorial and coastal areas and in ports/harbours.
 Many of the associated recommendations and guidelines may have a relevance to VTS in inland waters.
-However, the applicability of this IALA guidance to inland waters may vary considerably dependent on such high-level aspects as the density of traffic, the type of vessels navigating the waterway the nature of the waterway and the applicable local, regional and national provisions.
+However, the applicability of this IALA guidance to inland waters may vary considerably dependent on such high-level aspects as the density of traffic, the type of vessels navigating the waterway, the nature of the waterway and the applicable local, regional and national provisions.

 In assessing the need for a VTS should it be considered that a degree of control and traffic management is required, many detailed factors and the applicability of the IALA guidance may need to be considered.
 These include, but are not limited to, factors in the sections below.